openshift/training/beta-3-setup.md

 Note: At release the user should not need to edit JSON like this; the installer should be able to configure nodes initially with desired labels, and there should be better tools for changing them afterward.

+Note: If you end up getting an error while attempting to update the nodes review your json.
+Ensure that there are commas in the previous element to your added label sections.

 Check the results to ensure the labels were applied: